General Intelligence Test Questions and Answers:

 D is at 3rd position from C.

-Related:North american country flags
+Related:North American country flags

-Question: Which 2 persons occupy the end seats?
+Which 2 people occupy the end seats?

 (a) F and A